postmodernistx/career-advice-for-juniors/README.md

 - Try to commit at least fairly regulary, so your contribution graph isn't empty.

 ![image](https://user-images.githubusercontent.com/18628999/215314732-732a60ef-89f6-4b41-93ed-64df29202a85.png)

+- Share your expertise on public channels such as: StackOverflow answers, open source contributions, papers, blog posts.
+Keep a TIL journal, or use a GitHub repo to document your learning journey.

 ## Your language
 - Don't say "This may be stupid…" The best advice I've seen is to replace "stupid" with "potato".
 Genius!